telerik/xaml-docs/controls/radribbonview/features/keyboard-support.md

     </Style>
 {{endregion}}

 {% if site.site_name == 'WPF' %}>important Each RadRibbonView control (as RadRibbonButton, RadRibbonTab, etc.) implements a [VisualStateGroup](https://msdn.microsoft.com/en-us/library/system.windows.visualstategroup(v=vs.110).aspx) with x:Name set to *"KeyboardNavigationStates"* in its ControlTemplate.
-When an element should be highlighted by the arrow navigation it goes into this state group.
-All controls that does not implement that VisuaState goes into *"MouseOver"* state.
+When an element should be highlighted by the arrow navigation, it goes into this state group.
+All controls that do not implement that VisuaState go into *"MouseOver"* state.
 If you want to use the default highlighting on non-ribbonview controls you can customize their template by adding the "KeyboardNavigationStates" visual state group and the "KeyboardFocused" and "KeyboardUnfocused" [VisualStates](https://msdn.microsoft.com/en-us/library/system.windows.visualstatemanager(v=vs.110).aspx).
 {% endif %}
 >The __Telerik_Windows_Controls_RibbonView_KeyTips__ namespace definition is:
 >`xmlns:Telerik_Windows_Controls_RibbonView_KeyTips="clr-namespace:Telerik.Windows.Controls.RibbonView.KeyTips;assembly=Telerik.Windows.Controls.RibbonView"`